nicholaswmin/dyno/README.md

 ## The measurements system

-The benchmarker comes with a flexible measurement system which can help in diagonsing bottlenecks.
+The benchmarker comes with a measurement system which aids in diagnosing bottlenecks.

-Some measurements are recorded by default; others can be recorded by the user, within the task thread itself.
+Some measurements are recorded by default; others can be recorded by the user within the task thread itself.

 Collected measurements are continuously provided as arguments
 to the `onTick` callback.